selamibeyhan/AISA_Cpython/ReadMe.txt

-How to use optimization method with python implementation:
+Use AISA optimization method with python and C-Extension:

 --- Open your folder in terminal then run "the following installation code" to set up C extension (C-extension is written to make faster the implementation for large number of parameters.)